gazbert/java-design-patterns/README.md

 * "Head First Design Patterns" - Freeman et al
 * "Java Design Pattern Essentials" - Tony Brevis

-I'll be adding new patterns to the project on an ad-hoc basis; I have beer to drink and a day job buried in WebRTC ;-)
+I'll be adding new patterns to the project on an ad-hoc basis; I have beer to drink and a day job buried in WebRTC :-)

 Each pattern is contained in its own package - the package-info will provide more details and the Test class will demonstrate how to use it.
 Check the javadoc folder too.

 The tests are written using [JUnit 4](http://junit.org/).

-Any comments/bugs/better ways of doing things, send 'em my way!
+Any comments/bugs/better ways of doing things, send 'em my way.

 ### Behavioural Patterns